 93. Submit a GIS article to be featured in an Esri publication.

-94. Host a brown bag session at your organization to showcase your team's GIS work.
+94. Host a workshop session at your organization to showcase your team's GIS work.

 95. Make plans to attend the Esri User Conference.